syl22-00/TechDocs/RaspberryPiGentoo.md

 I expected to copy the kernel from the boot partition and start from here, but that kernel wont boot, and I have no idea why.
 You can find a specific kernel that will work on qemu [here](http://xecdesign.com/downloads/linux-qemu/kernel-qemu).
 Put is inside the same folder as your disk image, and you should be ready to go.

-You can then start the machine with the following command.
+You can then start the machine.
 Note that:

 * You need to specify the kernel specific to qemu
 * You can't change the allocated memory.
-* I run it with `--curses` because I'm through ssh.
-You don't beed this if you run it on your local machine, it will start in a new window.
+* Run the following command:

-    $ qemu-system-arm -kernel kernel-qemu -cpu arm1176 -m 256 -M versatilepb -no-reboot -serial stdio -append "root=/dev/sda2 panic=1" -hda 2013-05-25-wheezy-raspbian.img --curses
+    $ qemu-system-arm -kernel kernel-qemu -cpu arm1176 -m 256 -M versatilepb -no-reboot -serial stdio -append "root=/dev/sda2 panic=1" -hda 2013-05-25-wheezy-raspbian.img

+The first time you boot, you will get prompted to check your drive, run:

+    $ fsck /dev/sda2

+Then reboot:

+    $ shutdown -r now

+To retart the machine, use the `qemu` command given above.
+You can also launch with `--curses` if your don't want to start a window or if you're through ssh.

+The second time you boot, you'll be inside a config tool, you can use it for instance to change the password (user is `pi`, default password is `raspberry`) or start the ssh server.

+The `pi` user can sudo.
+The network should be usable, although I can't ping hosts.
+Your first command could be to update and upgrade your packages:

+    $ sudo apt-get update
+    $ sudo apt-get upgrade

+If you started qemu with an X window, you can start the dektop manager:

+    $ startx

+# 2. Issues

+* In the QEMU window, some characters are not correctly mapped (such as #), no matter you're in the console or on LXDE.
+* You can't ping hosts, although it resolves names correctly and other network software work well.

-# 2. References
+# 3. References

 <http://xecdesign.com/qemu-emulating-raspberry-pi-the-easy-way/>
 <http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=37386>